Contact Us Today (424) 372-3112

 Probable Cause Determination

-In order to make a probable cause determination, the judge will review documentation, such as a warrant affidavit from the law enforcement, police report of the alleged crime, and other relevant documents.
+To make a probable cause determination, the judge will review documentation, such as a warrant affidavit from law enforcement, a police report of the alleged crime, and other relevant documents.

-In a normal misdemeanor arrest, which don't usually have a sworn warrant affidavit, the evidence reviewed by the judge will consist of the police report.
+In a normal misdemeanor arrest, which doesn't usually have a sworn warrant affidavit, the judge will review the police report as the evidence.

 Penal Code 991(d) instructs the court to set the case for trial if they determine there is probable cause to believe you committed the crime alleged in the complaint.

-Probable cause is described in different ways under the law, but it typically relies on a common sense approach where there is reasonable suspicion to believe an actual crime was committed, and that the person charged is the same person who committed the crime.
+Probable cause is described in different ways under the law.
+Still, it typically relies on a common-sense approach: there is reasonable suspicion to believe an actual crime was committed and that the person charged is the same person who committed the crime.

 Potential Results of a PC 991 Motion